yum/dnf Curl56 Error but raw curl works

 The fact that updates occur sporadically and affect different repositories at different times is a key diagnostic clue.
 This suggests that the issue might not be a complete blockage but rather a timing-sensitive problem, a transient network instability, or a resource limitation that affects some connections more than others.

-• Mirror Fluctuation: While the mirror you’ve provided (mirror.stream.centos.org) is generally reliable, network paths to servers can fluctuate.
-However, since raw curl works, this is less likely to be the sole cause.
+mirror.stream.centos.org) is generally reliable, network paths to servers can fluctuate.
+However, since rawcurlworks, this is less likely to be the sole cause. - Connection Pooling and Keep-Alive:

-• Connection Pooling and Keep-Alive: dnf, like many network clients, might employ connection pooling or keep-alive mechanisms to reuse established connections for efficiency.
-If these mechanisms encounter subtle issues with the proxy or intermediate network devices, they could lead to dropped or incomplete responses.
+dnf, like many network clients, might employ connection pooling or keep-alive mechanisms to reuse established connections for efficiency.
+If these mechanisms encounter subtle issues with the proxy or intermediate network devices, they could lead to dropped or incomplete responses. - Proxy Behavior: Proxies can be notoriously finicky.
+They might have their own timeouts, buffer sizes, or filtering rules that are triggered under specific conditions or for certain types of requests.
+A proxy might allow a simple

-• WSL Networking: While WSL has significantly improved its networking stack, subtle interactions with the Windows host’s network stack, VPNs, or antivirus software can sometimes introduce unexpected behaviors.
+curlrequest through but interfere with the more complex, multi-part requests thatdnfmight implicitly make for metadata. - WSL Networking: While WSL has significantly improved its networking stack, subtle interactions with the Windows host’s network stack, VPNs, or antivirus software can sometimes introduce unexpected behaviors.

 Systematic Debugging and Resolution Strategies